lokaesshwar/TASKIFY-TO-DO-App-MERN-Project-/README.md

-How about this tagline for Taskify:

-**"Taskify: Your Ultimate To-Do Companion, Simplifying Every Task."**
+"Taskify: Your Ultimate To-Do Companion, Simplifying Every Task.
+All code is presented inside the Workspace folder.
+Be sure to check and set up everything to get started!"